 - Right click on the sweep, select "power", and then visualize.
 This is the L-I curve for the laser operating at 293K (20C).
 The spectrum of the laser can also be plotted by visualizing "spectrum".
 For information on how to obtain results for other temperatures, please refer to update the model with your parameters section.

 The runTWLM.lsf script loads the results from the previous two simulations as well as the INTERCONNECT template file.
 This script will calculate the radiative and non-radiative recombination rates, create recombination files and load those parameters into the TWLM.
 It will also populate the other required parameters for the TWLM element, root element and parameter sweep.
 This new configuration will then be saved under a new file name to avoid modifying the template file twlm.icp.
 It will then run a very short simulation in order to allow the TWLM element to perform the gain and spontaneous emission fitting.
 Once the fits are performed the results are stored in the TWLM to prevent refitting them in each iteration of the sweep.
-The diagnostic fit results are also saved as datasets in the file called Piprek2000OQE_293.ldf .
+The diagnostic fit results are also saved as datasets in the file called Piprek2000OQE_293.ldf.
 Finally, the sweep is launched.

 Since the sweep can be parallelized, in order to shorten the simulation time it is possible to configure resources in Simulation menu to use multiple cores configuration.
-The easiest way is to simply add several resources (e.g. 3-4), depending how many cores are available, with default options (localhost for your local machine and 1 process per resource, and capacity 1).
+The easiest way is to simply add several resources (e.g. 3-4), depending how many cores are available, with default options (localhost for your local machine, 1 process per resource, and capacity 1).
 Alternatively, only one resource can be added with capacity equal to the number of parallel processes to be used.
 The number of threads per process is set to 1 in the root element properties in the INTERCONNECT project file, as this is most optimal.

 Figure below shows the laser spectrum in steady state at 293K with a driving current of 0.2 A.

 Figure below shows a comparison between simulated L-I curve at two temperatures and results reported in Reference 1.
-Also the threshold currents, slopes and peak wavelengths from the present Lumerical simulation as well as those from Reference 1 are presented in table below.
+Also the threshold currents, threshold carrier densities, slopes, and peak wavelengths from the simulation as well as those from Reference 1 are presented in table below.